Michael Massey Preview, Player Props: Royals vs. Blue Jays

 Michael Massey At The Plate

-- Massey has had at least one RBI in 27.7% of his games this season (31 of 112), with two or more RBI 12 times (10.7%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Massey has an RBI in 31 of 113 games this year, with multiple RBI in 12 of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.